California MBE Certification: SCMSDC, WRMSDC & CPUC for Minority-Owned Businesses

-What Is MBE Certification?
+What Is MBE Certification in California?

 - African American (Black)